-Evaluators next estimate the energy savings that results from policy advancement or influence.
-This includes primary data collection to understand what effect the policy advancement has had on the market.
-In the case of stretch codes, the evaluators need to understand if the policy adoption has led to the market adoption of the more advanced building codes.
-Because code compliance studies have shown that not every building adheres to the base codes, we expect that not every building would immediately achieve 100% compliance with stretch code strategies where adopted, and therefore compliance with the stretch code needs to be incorporated into the energy savings calculations (and claimed savings timeline).
+Evaluators next estimate the energy savings that results from policy advancement or influence and specifically what compliance rates for the standard will look like over time.
+Estimating gross energy savings includes primary data collection in the form of compliance studies to understand what effect the policy advancement has had on the market.
+Because code compliance studies have shown that not every building adheres to the base codes, we expect that not every building would immediately achieve 100% compliance with stretch code strategies where adopted, and therefore compliance with the stretch code needs to be incorporated into the energy savings calculations and claimed savings timeline.
+This analytic step should take place after one to two years of the stretch code being in place.
+Data gathering through compliance studies also can be applied to evaluation of compliance support programs, which will be described in further detail below.

-The data collection process begins with a sampling plan which will stratify the market by building type and size, with buildings weighted by presence in the market and potential energy savings.
-Once the sample plan is created, the evaluators would seek out the following information to generate estimate of gross energy savings:
+To estimate compliance with the stretch code, the data collection process begins with a sampling plan which will stratify the market by building type and size, with buildings weighted by presence in the market and potential energy savings.
+This sampling plan reflects the fact that evaluators cannot verify code compliance for every new construction building.
+Once the sample plan is created, the evaluators would seek out the following information to generate estimates of gross energy savings:

 Research of Building Department Records